 April 2016: ECGG member, Jeremy Pittman, was part of a recent paper that documented the lessons learned over the last few decades for conducting inter- and transdisciplinary research on socio-environmental systems.
 The paper highlights (1) the benefits of co-design and co-production, (2) the need for comprehensive planning and adaptive project management, and (3) the value of engaging with diverse knowledge.
 The paper was led by Dr. Billie Lee Turner II from Arizona State University, and it is published in Current Opinion in Environmental Sustainability.

 April 2016: Congratulations to Noori Khan for being selected as one of 25 finalists in SSHRC’s annual Storytellers contest.
 This nation-wide contest challenges post-secondary students to show Canadians how research is affecting our world for the better.
-Noori’s video, “Coastal Changes: A Case-Study of Fisheries in Chilika Lagoon” can be viewed here.
+Noori’s video, “Coastal Changes: A Case-Study of Fisheries in Chilika Lagoon”.
 She will go on to compete in The Storytellers Showcase at the 2016 Congress of the Humanities and Social Sciences later this spring in Calgary.

 April 2016: Steven Alexander, Mark Andrachuk, and Derek Armitage have just published an article in